How to Join

 Buy print ad space from local community newspapers and magazines to raise awareness about the campaign and encourage action.

 Buy and place digital media ads on local news websites or other websites that are relevant to your community.

 - Coaches and athletic organizations

 Be Most Effective?

-Community efforts are most effective in addressing substance misuse when two things happen:
+Community efforts are most effective in addressing substance misuse when these things happen: